MCG-NJU/SportsHHI/README.md

 For training, run ```bash train.sh $CONFIG $GPU_NUM```. ```$CONFIG``` should be a configuration file in ```configs``` folder. ```$GPU_NUM``` should be the number of gpus for training.

 For testing, run ```bash test.sh $CONFIG $CHECKPOINT $GPU_NUM```. ```$CONFIG``` should be a configuration file in ```configs``` folder. ```$CHECKPOINT``` is the checkpoint to test. ```$GPU_NUM``` should be the number of gpus for training.

-### Evaluation Tool

-WILL BE UPDATED TOGETHER WITH "DOWNLOAD".

 ## Acknowledgments